AlvaroMaceda/calculadora-judicial/README.md

 It will ask for a password to connect to the database.
 Just hit enter.

+Logs are disabled by default.
+If you need to see logs, comment the logging key for the service in docker-compose.yml.

 To stop pgadmin4
 - ```docker-compose stop pgadmin```